 Employment by Industry.
 The chart on this page shows the annual level of non-agricultural payroll employment in Massachusetts based on the North American Industry Classification System (NAICS) for the seven largest NAICS supersectors starting with 1990, the earliest year for which NAICS data are available.
-The chart on the following page compares the super-sector shares for the 2012-2013 period with the corresponding shares for the 1992-1993 period.
+The chart on the following page compares the super-sector shares for the 2013-2014 period with the corresponding shares for the 1992-1993 period.
 Like many industrial states, Massachusetts has seen a steady decline of its manufacturing jobs base over the last two decades, not only as a share of total employment, but in absolute numbers of jobs as well.
 Several NAICS service sectors, Education and Health Services, Professional and Business Services, and Leisure and Hospitality have grown to take the place of manufacturing in driving the Massachusetts economy and now account for almost half of total payroll employment, while Financial Activities, Government, Information, and Trade, Transportation & Utilities have remained relatively level or declined in share.

 After significant declines in 2002 and 2003, total non-agricultural employment in Massachusetts eventually increased 0.5 percent in 2005 and continued to increase every year through 2008.
-After a large dip in 2009, employment grew steadily through 2013 when Non-Farm employment grew 1.4 percent.
-The seasonally adjusted estimate for 2013 is about 3.4 million.
-October of 2013 also had the highest number to date, over 3.4 million; well above the previous peak months in 2001 (3.38 million in February 2001) and about 10 thousand more than the last peak in April 2008 (3.30 million).
+After a large dip in 2009, employment has continued to grow steadily with Non-Farm employment increasing 1.7 percent in 2014.
+2014 also had the highest numbers to date with an annual average over 3.4 million and the month of December's employment nearly reaching 3.5 million.

 After years of moderate but steady declines or near-zero growth in the late nineties and early 2000s, manufacturing employment in the state experienced steep annual declines in 2002 (10.2 percent) and 2003 (7.0 percent) before returning to more moderate declines in 2004 (3.5 percent).
 After a steep decline of 9.5 percent in 2009, the decline returned to a less dramatic 2.2 percent in 2010.
-Employment grew slightly in 2011 at 0.2 percent and continues at a steady increase as of December 2013.
-The seasonally adjusted estimate for 2013 was slightly lower than the 2012 estimate (250 compared to 252 thousand).
+Employment grew slightly in 2011 at 0.2 percent but has since been decreasing slightly each year.
+December 2014 saw manufacturing employment drop 0.8% since December of 2013.
+The seasonally adjusted estimate for 2014 was slightly lower than the 2013 estimate (249 compared to 250 thousand).